Looking for the most beautiful towns in Tuscany? You’re in the right place!

 The main charm of Greve in Chianti is Piazza Matteotti, a picturesque square surrounded by medieval buildings and a Franciscan monastery.

-To soak in the town’s vibe, grab a seat at one of the square’s cozy cafes and enjoy a cup of delicious coffee.
-It’s the perfect way to start a truly Italian day!
+I spent an entire morning here, and here’s my advice: grab a seat at one of the square’s cozy cafes and enjoy a cup of delicious coffee.

 2. Montefioralle